The time of resolutions, promises and challenges is coming up.

 Our intention is to begin leading a healthy lifestyle.
 Enhancing our posture and strengthening our mental capacity so it is worth checking what our possibilities and our limits are, it’s important for us to be certain that we don’t have any dormant health issues, and that we are ready to embark on keeping our resolutions.

 Many “Specialists” in physical exercises suggests commencing training without introducing a balanced diet and supplementation first.
 THIS IS UTTER NONSENSE.

-If we are going to the gym for the first time, we should take a moment to think about what we have eaten before the training and whether this meal will let us feel comfortable during the workout.
+If we are going to start our first gym workout, we should take a moment to think about what we have eaten before the training and whether this meal will let us feel comfortable during the workout.

 We have to bear in mind that the pre-training meal should be consumed about one hour before visiting the gym, that it should be light and composed of products with high energy value and medium GL (glycemic index) value such as rice and pasta.
 The meals presented below are examples of pre-training meals:

 100g chicken breast fillet boiled in water with spices

 You can add finely chopped onion, field mushrooms and cucumber.